pudly/schmopera-hugo/content/articles/electric-and-exciting-edmonton-opera-launches-2022-23-season-with-puccini-s-tosca.md

 <figcaption></figcaption>
 </figure>

-Edmonton Opera's production of Puccini's _Tosca_, conducted by Simon Rivard and directed by Alison Moritz, will be performed at the Northern Alberta Jubilee Auditorium on October 22, 25 and 28.
-It will be performed in Italian with English subtitles.
+Edmonton Opera's production of Puccini's _Tosca_, conducted by Simon Rivard and directed by Alison Moritz, opened October 22 at the Northern Alberta Jubilee Auditorium and will be staged again on October 25 and 28.
+It is performed in Italian with English subtitles.

 ## Christoph Gluck's _Orphée+_